ewhite2142/Capstone/README.md

 ![alt tag](images/Abegg_writeup.png)

-My idea is to see if a convolutional neural network, an advanced algorithm used for classifying images, can replicate the results of the numeric regression model.
+My idea is to see if a convolutional neural network, an advanced algorithm used for classifying images, can replicate the results of the statistical regression model.
 While I'm at it, I thought I'd try to see the the CNN could classify the photos as to whether they are in one state or another \(e.g. Washington or New Mexico\).

 ### Overview of Process